rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Trends.md

 ## Overall Paragraph
-1. Overall, the total number of hours spent on leisure activities **experienced a substantial upward trend throughout the period**, rising from 25 hours per week in 2005 to 40 hours per week by 2015, driven primarily by increases in both sports and television-watching hours, though the latter activity saw more fluctuations before stabilizing.
+1. **Bar Chart:** Overall, the total number of hours spent on leisure activities **experienced a substantial upward trend throughout the period**, rising from 25 hours per week in 2005 to 40 hours per week by 2015, driven primarily by increases in both sports and television-watching hours, though the latter activity saw more fluctuations before stabilizing.

 ---

-2. Overall, the unemployment rates **showed a downward trend across most countries,** decreasing from 10% in 2010 to 6% in 2020.
+2. **Table:** Overall, the unemployment rates **showed a downward trend across most countries,** decreasing from 10% in 2010 to 6% in 2020.
 However, Country A experienced more fluctuations before stabilizing, while Country B saw a steady decline throughout the period.

 ---

-3.
+3. **Process Diagram:** Overall, the process of producing coffee involves several key stages, beginning with the harvesting of coffee beans and ending with the packaging of the roasted product.
+It is a multi-step process that includes drying, roasting, and grinding.

+---

+4. **Map:** Overall, the town centre has experienced significant growth, with the addition of many new facilities and commercial establishments.
+What was once a small shopping district has now transformed into a bustling urban centre with a wide variety of services and entertainment options.